Katzenaids

 What's particularly bad about the fact that the disease can go unnoticed for a long time is the uncontrolled transmission .
 Infected cats can pass the feline immunodeficiency virus on to their fellow cats without the disease being diagnosed in them.

-Since feline AIDS is transmitted through saliva and blood , cats that go outside are at an increased risk of infection .
+Since feline AIDS is transmitted through saliva and blood , cats that go outside are at a higher risk of infection .
 During territorial fights or wild games, a single bite can be enough to infect cats with FIV.
 But house cats can also contract feline AIDS.
 This can be caused, for example, by transmission from a pregnant cat to the unborn child in the womb.
 In contrast, the feline immunodeficiency virus is not transmitted during mating - at least there is no evidence of this so far.

 Whether they're outdoor cats or house cats, more than 10 percent of all domestic cats worldwide carry the virus - and even larger cat species are not spared.
 In most cases, the outbreak only occurs after the affected cats have reached the age of five - but it is then difficult to determine when they became infected.